skillrepos/ai-3in1/labs.md

 <br><br>

-12. When finished, stop the Streamlit apps with Ctrl-C in their respective terminals.
+12. When finished, stop the Streamlit app and the server with Ctrl-C in their respective terminals.

 <p align="center">
 **[END OF LAB]**